HPEG banner

 See: Fuel Laboratory: Quality of Crude Pongamia Oil Report

-Hawaii Pacific Energy Group's Pongamia biodiesel value rating
+Hawaii Pacific Energy Group's Pongamia biofuel value rating

-With its partner, HPEG has developed a very high pongamia biodiesel value rating, particularly with respect to meeting Hawaii's environmental sustainability challenges.
-Energy and related carbon emissions are one example of the environmental challenges facing Hawaii.
-Other related challenges include degradation of ocean ecosystems, concerns about reliable fresh water supply and how to manage solid wastes in a geographically constrained space.
+Together with its partners, HPEG has developed a very high Pongamia biofuel value rating, particularly with respect to meeting Hawaii's environmental sustainability challenges.
+Energy and related carbon emissions are examples of the energy and environmental challenges facing Hawaii.
+Other related challenges include degradation of ocean ecosystems, concerns about reliable fresh water supply, and how to manage solid wastes in a geographically constrained space.

 Challenges & Opportunities

-Hawaii has the highest energy costs for electricity and transportation in the USA and has among the highest overall in the world for island communities.
+Given that it is an island territory very far away from the continental USA, Hawaii has the highest energy costs for electricity and transportation in the USA and among the highest overall in the world for island communities.

 Hawaii has challenging and long-term unsustainable social, economic, and labor issues, particularly as the agriculture industry is in a transition.

-HPEG's objective is to become a knowledge and application center for renewable energies.
+HPEG's objective is to become a knowledge and application center for as well as a provider of renewable energies.

-HPEG offers a large and unique opportunity for Hawaii and other island communities: addressing the state’s 70% renewable energy target by converting agricultural land that is no longer in use into bioenergy plantations; use a proven technology to provide clean energy; and create thousands of jobs for the local economy.
+HPEG offers a large and unique opportunity for Hawaii and other similar island communities (or developing countries): addressing the state’s 70% renewable energy target by converting agricultural land that is no longer in use into bioenergy plantations; use a proven technology to provide clean energy; and create jobs for the local economy.

 Hawaii Pacific Energy Group's Solution

-HPEG's solution is to introduce elite Pongamia trees and non-edible vegetable oils in a large scale from which to produce biodiesel.
-Pongamia has already been introduced to Hawaii and is an ideal crop tree for marginal, semi-arid lands that are not suitable for conventional food crops while at the same time provides a proven renewable energy solution.
+HPEG's solution is to introduce elite Pongamia trees and non-edible vegetable oils at a large scale from which to produce biofuels.
+Pongamia has already been introduced to Hawaii, mainly as an ornamental tree, and is an ideal tree crop for marginal, semi-arid lands that are not suitable for conventional food crops while at the same time providing a proven renewable energy solution.

 The key challenge for success in biofuels is providing a raw material that is scalable, does not compete with food crops for land and water resources, has production costs that are competitive to fossil fuels, and that has a high energy density.

-Pongamia is a perennial legume crop that is a proprietary tree variety that cuts time to yield in half and quadruples the average yield per acre, has energy output ratios greater than 20 compared to less than 1 for corn-based ethanol, and which can be used to produce biodiesel with production costs under $0.39 per liter ($1.44/gallon, $43.30/barrel).
+Pongamia is a perennial legume crop.
+It comes in various natural varieties.
+Our Elite Pongamia trees are of a proprietary tree variety that cuts time to yield in half and quadruples the average yield of oil per unit area of land cultivated to these trees, has energy output ratios greater than 20 compared to less than 1 for corn/maize-based ethanol, and which can be used to produce biodiesel with production costs estimated to be under $0.39 per liter ($1.44/US gallon, $43.30/barrel).

-Biodiesel is produced through a series of physical and chemical processing of the oil-containing Pongamia seeds.
-The process of extracting crude oil from Pongamia usually involves only one or two simple mechanical operations whereas the process of extracting oil from coconut may involve many steps.
-The two main processes for extracting oil from the seed feedstock are mechanical press extraction and solvent extraction.
+Biodiesel or sustainable aviation fuel (SAF) is produced through a series of physical and chemical processes applied to the oil-containing Pongamia seeds.
+The process of extracting the crude oil from Pongamia seeds usually involves only one or two fairly simple operations whereas the process of extracting oil from coconut may involve many steps.
+The two main processes for extracting oil from the seed feedstock are mechanical cold press extraction and solvent extraction.

-The central problem in using plant oil as diesel fuel is that plant oil is 11 to 17 times more viscous (thicker) than conventional diesel fuel.
-Plant oil also has very different chemical properties and combustion characteristics to those of conventional diesel fuel.
-If the fuel is too thick it will not atomize properly when the fuel injectors spray it into the combustion chamber of an engine and thus it will not combust properly – the injectors may get choked up, leading to poor performance, higher exhaust emissions and reduced engine life.
+The central problem in using plant oils such as diesel or kerosene-like fuel is that plant oil is 11 to 17 times more viscous (thicker) than conventional fuels.
+Plant oils also have different chemical properties and combustion characteristics to those of conventional fuels.
+If the fuel is too thick it will not atomize properly when the fuel injectors spray it into the combustion chamber of an engine and thus it will not combust properly – the injectors may become choked up, leading to poor performance, higher exhaust emissions, and reduced engine life.

-The process of transesterification reduces the high viscosity of plant oil, resulting in a higher-quality fuel.
+The process of transesterification reduces the high viscosity of plant oils, resulting in a higher-quality fuel.
 In the transesterification process, the vegetable oil is reacted with alcohol (methanol or ethanol) in the presence of a catalyst (usually sodium hydroxide).
 The oil molecules (triglycerides) are broken apart and reformed into methyl esters and glycerin, which are then separated from each other and purified.
 Glycerin is a valuable by-product that can sold separately for many uses.
+See uses for glycerin.

 Biodiesel production

-Biodiesel is a mixture of fatty acid alkyl esters.
+Biodiesel and SAF are a mixture of fatty acid alkyl esters.
 Esters are compounds of alcohol and organic acids.
 Fatty acid methyl ester is made by bonding methanol to the Pongamia oil.
 The process is relatively straightforward, but must consistently achieve prescribed standards to minimize the risk of damaging expensive diesel engines.
-Biodiesel can be used as a fuel for vehicles in its pure form, but it is usually used as a petroleum diesel blend to reduce levels of particulates, carbon monoxide, hydrocarbons and air toxins from diesel-powered vehicles.
+Biodiesel can be used as a fuel for vehicles in its pure form, but it is usually used as a petroleum diesel blend to reduce levels of particulates, carbon monoxide, hydrocarbons, and air toxins from diesel-powered vehicles.

 Resource balance